viamrobotics/docs/docs/tutorials/control/gamepad.md

 {{< alert title="Learning Goals" color="info" >}}

-After following this tutorial, you will be able to use the input controller component to control your machine using a gamepad
+After following this tutorial, you will be able to use the input controller component to control your machine using a gamepad.

 {{< /alert >}}